s6ch13/AppFortranExample/README.md

 # AppFortranExample
-Example of linking fortran code with java code using JNI
+Example of linking fortran code with java code using JNI.
+This example passes values from a java function to a fortran subroutine and returns some values back via reference to the java calling function.

 This is a working example that leverages the work done by Willie Wheeler at https://medium.com/wwblog/java-fortran-integration-using-jni-7376879f45cd